helendaisy/milestone-band-project/README.md

 1. Navigation Bar
     - Click on the Home page.
 Confirm index.html opens.
-    - Click on **Foo Fighters** in the let hand corner, confirm it takes you back to the home page.
+    - Click on **Foo Fighters** in the left hand corner, confirm it takes you back to the home page.
-    - Resize window to confirm text becomes a line burger drop down menu on mobile screen sizes. **In testing the drop down was defaulting to open when on mobile so code was amended to ensure this is starts closed**
+    - Resize window to confirm text becomes a line burger drop down menu on mobile screen sizes. **In testing the drop down was defaulting to open when on mobile so code was amended to ensure this starts closed**
     - Click on each item in the navigation bar and drop down and confirm it takes you to the correct page.

 2. Cover Image